andis-sprinkis/tparts/README.md

 -   Goals
     1. Compiles web documents, handling the repetative parts.
     1. Boilerplate for low-maintenance, static websites.
-    1. No external dependencies I need to worry about.
+    1. No external dependencies I need to worry about or maintain.
-    1. Hopefully works _forever_, as I don't expect GNU AWK to change a lot.
+    1. Works _forever_, as I don't expect GNU AWK to change a lot.
     1. Remains as rudamentary and concise as possible.
     1. Example project has good accessibility.
 -   Non-goals